matejbizjak/kumuluzee-nats/core/README.md

 ## Configuration

-The configuration is completely optional.
+In order for a NATS client application to connect to the NATS service, and then subscribe or publish messages to subjects, it needs to be able to be configured with the details of how to connect to the NATS service infrastructure and of how to authenticate with it.
+However, the configuration is completely optional.
 If no values are set, the extension will use the default values.

 The prefix of all following properties must be `kumuluzee.nats`.